raphaelrubrice/BRIGHT_ClinicalDataBase/README.md

 pip install -r requirements.txt
 ```

-### 4. PyTorch Fallback
-The `gliner2-onnx` backend is configured to automatically download and run the ONNX model optimized for inference.
-If downloading or loading the ONNX model fails for any reason, the pipeline is designed to gracefully fall back to standard `gliner` via PyTorch eager-execution automatically.

 ## **Architecture: GLiNER-First Extraction**

 The extraction pipeline leverages a **GLiNER-first** approach, operating purely on discriminative encoder models and rule-based NLP to ensure fast, deterministic, and resource-efficient processing on standard hardware.